Jayati-Jaguri/Jayati-Jaguri/README.md

 - 👋 Hi, I’m @Jayati-Jaguri
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning html/css/js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on github
-- 📫 How to reach me ...
+- 📫 How to reach me www.linkedin.com/in/jayati-jaguri-19m01m

 <!---
 Jayati-Jaguri/Jayati-Jaguri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.